-Clinical Surgery.-A short course introductory to Clinical Surgery is given to second year students, and in the third year classes in Clinical Surgery are held three times weekly.
+Clinical Surgery.-In the third year classes in Clinical Surgery are held three times weekly.

 In addition to lectures on cases at the Hospitals and Public Health Clinic, students of the fourth and fifth years are individually trained at the bedside in diagnosis and treatment.
 Students of the fourth year receive clinical lectures four days a week.

 Fifth year students must attend clinical lectures when possible.